markhoward02/resume/resume.md

 - Started as a junior engineer, quickly gaining proficiency in software development.
 - Contributed to team projects, learning from experienced developers.
 - Acquired foundational skills in programming languages and technologies.

-## Education
-**Bachelor of Science in Computer Science**
-University Name | City, State | Year

-## Note:
-- Customize the resume to highlight specific projects, achievements, and skills relevant to the job you're applying for.
-- Quantify your accomplishments whenever possible (e.g., "Increased system performance by 20%").
-- Tailor your resume to the specific job requirements and company culture.
-- Proofread carefully to ensure there are no errors in grammar or spelling.